bitboxer/dotfiles/README.md

     rake db:mi<tab>
     cap de<tab>

+Opening the source for a gem file can be done using the "gemmate" command.

+    gemmate rais<tab>

+If no version is given, the latest gem will be opend in Textmate

 To speed things up, the results are cached in local `.rake_tasks~` and `.cap_tasks~`.
 It is smart enough to expire the cache automatically in most cases, but you can simply remove the files to flush the cache.